 Audiologic Assistive technology summaries should be completed for students who did not qualify for hearing services; however they have equipment needs.
 In the IEP, under the AT section, the audiologist should document the equipment needs of the student.
 It is then the role of the audiologist to monitor the students' equipment quarterly (hearing aid check, FM check, teachers/parents' concerns).
-This quarterly follow up is documented in EasyIEP under miscellaneous documents and should be entitled Audiologic Assistive Technology Summary.
+This quarterly follow up is documented in Power Schools Special Programs under "Other-File based document" and should be entitled Audiologic Assistive Technology Summary.
 All communication with the teacher or school-based team regarding the student's Audiologic Assistive technology needs should also be reflected in the SEDS Communication log.